 Asynchronous common subset (ACS) is a powerful paradigm enabling applications such as Byzantine fault-tolerance (BFT) and multi-party computation (MPC).
-The most efficient ACS framework in the information-theoretic setting is due to Ben-Or, Kelmer, and Rabin (BKR, 1994).
+The most efficient ACS framework in the information-theoretic (IT) setting is due to Ben-Or, Kelmer, and Rabin (BKR, 1994).
 The BKR ACS protocol has been both theoretically and practically impactful.
 However, the BKR protocol has an $O(\log n)$ running time (where n is the number of replicas) due to the usage of n parallel asynchronous binary agreement (ABA) instances, impacting both performance and scalability.
-Indeed, for a network of $16\sim64$ replicas, the parallel ABA phase occupies about $95\%\sim97\%$ of the total runtime in BKR.
+Indeed, for a network of 16~64 replicas, the parallel ABA phase occupies about 95%~97% of the total runtime in BKR.
 A long-standing open problem is whether we can build an ACS framework with O(1) time while not increasing the message or communication complexity of the BKR protocol.

-In this paper, we resolve the open problem, presenting the first constant-time ACS protocol with $O(n^3)$ messages in the informationtheoretic and signature-free settings.
-Moreover, as a key ingredient of our new ACS framework and an interesting primitive in its own right, we provide the first information-theoretic multivalued validated Byzantine agreement (MVBA) protocol with O(1) time and $O(n^3)$ messages.
-Both results can improve-asymptotically and concretely-various applications using ACS and MVBA in the information-theoretic, quantum-safe, or signature-free settings.
+In this paper, we resolve the open problem, presenting the first constant-time ACS protocol with $O(n^3)$ messages in the IT (and signature-free) settings.
+Moreover, as a key ingredient of our new ACS framework and an interesting primitive in its own right, we provide the first IT-secure multivalued validated Byzantine agreement (MVBA) protocol with O(1) time and $O(n^3)$ messages.
+Both results can improve-asymptotically and concretely-various applications using ACS and MVBA in the IT, quantum-safe, or signature-free settings.
 As an example, we implement FIN, a BFT protocol instantiated using our framework.
 Via a 121-server deployment on Amazon EC2, we show FIN is significantly more efficient than PACE (CCS 2022), the state-of-the-art asynchronous BFT protocol of the same type.
 In particular, FIN reduces the overhead of the ABA phase to as low as 1.23% of the total runtime, and FIN achieves up to 3.41x the throughput of PACE.
-We also show that FIN outperforms other BFT protocols with the standard liveness property such as Dumbo and Speeding Dumbo.